oracle/weblogic-kubernetes-operator/docs-source/content/faq/coherence-requirements.md

 domainUID  "-cluster-"  cluster name
 ```

 Where `-cluster-` is a string literal.
+Note also that the operator
+normalizes the domainUID and the cluster name if necessary so that they
+are DNS compatible, for example all lower case, underscores converted
+to hyphens.

 The Coherence well known addresses are provided in a variable named
 `coherence.wka` as shown in the example below: